Zooz/predator/docs/devguide/docs/myfirsttest.md

 To add a new scenario, create a new test or edit an existing one.
 Then click the **scenario** button and do the following:

-* Set a **scenario weight** to set the time allocation (in %) of this scenario out of the total time allocated to run the other scenarios in your test.
-For example, if you set the weight to 20%, then 20% of the time allocated to run your test will be allocated to running this scenario.
+* Set a **scenario weight**.
+Allows for the probability of a scenario being picked by a new virtual user to be "weighed" relative to other scenarios.
+If not specified, each scenario is equally likely to be picked.

 * Click the **Steps** button to add **scenario steps**.
-This allows you to add the HTTP requests that make up the scenario.
+This allows you to add the  .

 Here's a sample scenario that fetches the inventory from the pet store: